Michnux/pc2dsm/README.md

 ## Outputs:

 A raster file (.tif)
-Aith the parametrized grid size
+With the parametrized grid size
-Categorized as 'vegetation heights'
+Categorized as 'DSM'

 ## Analytics creation